Wizarding World of Harry Potter at Universal Orlando: Complete Guide

-The Wizarding World of Harry Potter is an area in all three Universal Orlando theme parks:
+The Wizarding World of Harry Potter at Universal Orlando now covers three lands across all three Universal theme parks:

-Across these three theme parks, there are six rides:
+Across these three theme parks, there are dozens of themed shows, stores, restaurants as well as six Harry Potter rides:

 - Hogwarts Express (Universal Studios & Hogsmeade)